Mesothelioma Symptoms

 Testicular Mesothelioma Symptoms

-Testicular mesothelioma occurs when cancerous tumors form in the lining of the testes (tunica vaginalis).
+Testicular mesothelioma cancer develops in the lining of the testes known as the tunica vaginalis.

 • Discomfort or pain around the scrotum